ShinnDing/Arrays/README.md

 # Arrays

-*This code is posted with instructor permission, and adheres to school policy.
+*This code is posted with instructor's permission, and adheres to Metropolitan State University's policy.

 Assignment Summary:
 1) Create a collection class of something we enjoy (I used Guitars).